Windows 11 is finally updating its biggest load of trash feature

 Taking out the trash

-In the release notes for Windows 11 Build 22454.1000, Microsoft has finally confirmed some of the changes and updates we'll be seeing for Recycle Bin in its next-generation software.
+In the release notes for Windows 11 Build 22454.1000, Microsoft has finally confirmed some of the changes and updates we'll see for Recycle Bin in its next-generation software.

 Top of the list is a new-look menu for Recycle Bin when users right-click on the desktop icon.
 Known as a "context menu", this shows the range of actions available for users, providing more information and insight on the various tools within Windows 11.